HomeFood & DrinkiPhone

 1. OpenTable

 OpenTable is the one we open when we want a table tonight without a phone call.
 It suits anyone who eats out often, since booking takes about three taps and points quietly add up toward dining rewards.
-On iPhone the map view and Apple Wallet pass for your reservation feel genuinely native.
+On iPhone the map view feels genuinely native, and you can add a booking to your iOS Calendar so it shows up next to the rest of your day.
 It is free, and in our testing the reminders kept us from missing a single booking.

 2. Uber Eats